A BRIEF SUMMARY

 A LITTLE BIT O’ HISTORY

 Yikes.
-I’m not a fan of trumpet blowing, but seeing as you don’t know me from Adam, here’s a few things you might like to know about the early days.
+I’m not a fan of trumpet blowing, but seeing as you don’t know me from Adam, here’s a few other things you might like to know about the early days.
 I may quiz you on this if we ever meet.
 Just kidding.
 But, seriously – pay attention.

 - I started playing football aged 6 in the boys league, and wound up playing for Wimbledon Ladies FC